PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 You can also select another submission using any of the [methods to open a submission](#1-open-a-submission) described above.

-### 5. Manually post marks
+### 6. Manually post marks

 !!!
 Note

     **Post marks** is to release marks and feedback to students.
 They will receive a notification that the marks are available.

-    Your department may have guidelines on who is to post marks and when.
+    Your department may have guidelines on whether module staff or administrators post marks and when.

 An Assignment can be set to automatically post marks after marking, or to manually post marks.
 If a marking rubric is used, marks must be posted manually.

-=== "Post indvidual marks"
+=== "Post individual marks"

     There are various ways to manually post marks and feedback for a specific submission: